 Condemned South Carolina killer chooses to be executed by firing squad

-COLUMBIA, S.C. — Condemned South Carolina inmate Brad Sigmon has chosen to die next month by a firing squad.
-He would be the first U.S. inmate shot to death in an execution in 15 years.
+COLUMBIA, S.C. — Condemned South Carolina inmate Brad Sigmon has chosen to die next month by a firing squad, a method of execution that has not been used in the United States in 15 years.

-Only three inmates in the U.S. have been executed by firing squad since 1976.
+Only three inmates in the United States have been executed by firing squad since 1976.
 All were in Utah, with the last one taking place in 2010.

 Lawyers for Sigmon asked to delay his execution date earlier this month because they wanted to learn if the prisoner in South Carolina’s previous execution, Marion Bowman, was given two doses of pentobarbital at his execution on Jan.
 31 and look over his autopsy report.